-- Listen to and take seriously any disclosure or information that a child may be at risk of harm

-- Try to ensure that the person disclosing does not have to speak to another member of school staff - Clarify the information - Try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?' - Try not to show signs of shock, horror or surprise - Not express feelings or judgments regarding any person alleged to have harmed the child - Explain sensitively to the person that they have a responsibility to refer the information to the DSL - Reassure the child that they will be taken seriously, supported and kept safe - Listen to and take into account (wherever possible) the child's wishes and feelings about the current situation as well as future plans - Ask any necessary questions to determine the child's wishes and feelings. - Explain that only those who 'need to know' will be told - Explain what will happen next and how the child will be involved (as appropriate) - Ensure there is appropriate support made available - Complete a report on school's online management system (CPOMS) or a cause for concern form (Appendix L) if access to CPOMS is not available or possible.
+- Listen to and take seriously any disclosure or information that a child may be at risk of harm - Try to ensure that the person disclosing does not have to speak to another member of school staff - Clarify the information - Try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?' - Try not to show signs of shock, horror or surprise - Not express feelings or judgments regarding any person alleged to have harmed the child - Explain sensitively to the person that they have a responsibility to refer the information to the DSL - Reassure the child that they will be taken seriously, supported and kept safe - Listen to and consider (wherever possible) the child's wishes and feelings about the current situation as well as future plans - Ask any necessary questions to determine the child's wishes and feelings. - Explain that only those who 'need to know' will be told - Explain what will happen next and how the child will be involved (as appropriate) - Ensure there is appropriate support made available - Add a report to CPOMS, or complete a Concern Report Form available in the staffroom (Appendix L)

-The DSL should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
-Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to a deputy.
+The DSL's should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
+Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the deputy.
 In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff.

-All concerns about a child should be reported without delay and recorded in writing using CPOMS or by completing a cause for concern form (See appendix L).
+All concerns about a child should be reported without delay and recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form (See appendix L).
 If in doubt about recording requirements, staff must discuss this with the DSL.